jodal/pyspotify/docs/api/playlist.rst

     .. method:: remove_tracks(tracks)

-        :param tracks:  A list of tracks to be removed from the playlist.
+        :param tracks:  A list of track positions to be removed from the playlist.
-        :type tracks:   list of :class:`Track`
+        :type tracks:   list of :class:`int`

     .. method:: subscribers